Douglas Clague built Hutchison into one of the largest trading houses in Hong Kong.

 Clague bought out a 50 percent stake in J D Hutchison owned by Wheelock Marden in 1963.
 He renamed the company Hutchison International, and embarked upon the acquisition trail.

-A S Watson, with interests in soft drinks, was acquired in 1965.
+A S Watson, a pharmacy chain and one of the largest soft drinks manufacturers in Hong Kong, was acquired in 1965.
 Other acquisitions included Davie Boag, a specialised trader, and Oriental Pacific Mills, a textiles business.

 Hutchison gained control of Hong Kong & Whampoa Dock Company, one of the largest companies in Hong Kong, in 1969.
 Amidst the cultural revolution in China, and riots in Hong Kong, Clague found that assets could be acquired at a relative discount.